hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 It's interesting to note that a polygonal mesh can be interpreted as a graph.
 Graphs are data structures

 Graph Neural Networks.
-This way, machine learning in polygonal meshes might benefit from methods being developed for learning graphs in other domains.
+This way, machine learning in polygonal meshes might benefit from methods being developed for learning in graphs of other domains.

-- Graph Neural Networks

 ### Implicit functions

+All representations we saw so far
 - continuous
 - compact
 - huge advances recently